 How to Choose the Right Parts?

+Before you start to actually put the parts together and build a drone, we need to know how to find the right parts.
 The process of choosing the right drone parts is a mixture of both art and science.

 The primary metric we will be looking at is the Thrust to Weight ratio, from hereon referred to as the TW ratio.

 We all know how to think of weight.
 It is the force that we are being pulled to the ground with.

 Drones also have weight, and can only fly if they can produce an upward thrust that is greater than their weight.

 So a TW ratio of 2 means that the drone can produce twice as much upward force than its weight.

 You should aim for different TW ratios depending on the application of your drone.
 For this reason, having a target TW ratio is the first step in the process of designing your own drone, as you will select parts to achieve that target.